telekom/testerra-xray-connector/README.md

 #### Test Execution

-The default mapping implementation of a Test Execution is done by the following search criteria:
+The default mapping implementation of a *Test Execution* is done by the following search criteria:

 - Project key
 - Issue type
 - Summary
 - Revision

-When a Test Execution was found, it will be reused, otherwise a new Test Execution will be created when at least one test should be synchronized.
+When a *Test Execution* was found, it will be reused, otherwise a new *Test Execution* will be created when at least one test should be synchronized.

 You can control the mapping by implementing [updateTestExecution()](#Update entities), which will be called right before [queryTestExecution()](#Custom mapping implementations).

 #### Annotated Test

-To create a mapping between your test methods and your Jira issues of type `Test` you just have to set up the `XrayTest` annotation on your method.
+To create a mapping between your test methods and your Jira issues of type *Test* you just have to set up the `@XrayTest` annotation on your method.

 ```java